 Audit findings shall be classified into different categories, as follows:

-Non-compliance Category A finding, defined as a finding that is critical to in that it has the potential to result in loss of life, serious injury or damage to facilities and which requires corrective action to be completed immediately.
-Such action may involve closure of a facility.
-The risk shall be assessed in accordance with [MAS] 4.9, risk categorization.
+Non-compliance Level 1 finding, defined as a finding with the regulations, requirements, standards, aerodrome procedures and manuals, the terms of an approval or certificate which lower standard or has the potential to result in loss of life, serious injury or damage to facilities, and require immediate corrective action.
+The risk shall be assessed in accordance with [MAS] , [Reference to provision on SMS].
 Risks associated with Category A finding are considered unacceptable.

-Non-compliance Category B finding, defined as an occurrence, situation or deficiency involving an item of equipment, an aerodrome facility or a procedure within a system that caused, or has the potential to cause, significant safety problems within the system, and which requires corrective action to be completed within an agreed time frame.
+Non-compliance Level 2 finding, defined as finding with the regulations, requirements, standards, aerodrome procedures and manuals, the terms of an approval or certificate which could lower standard or has the potential to cause significant safety problems., and which requires corrective action to be completed within an agreed time frame.
 Risks associated with Category B finding are considered tolerable but will require mitigations to become acceptable.

 Not Applicable (NA), being an element or item on a check list that does not apply to the entity being audited although a standard may exist, (e.g. de-icing facility).